Some children's hospitals in Covid-19 hotspots are especially busy - KTVZ

 Experts say it’s still not clear if the Delta variant is causing more severe disease with kids, though it is more transmissible.

-Dr. Amy Edwards, an infectious disease specialist at University Hospitals in Cleveland, said it’s clear from the data that Covid-19 is now sending more children to the hospital.
+Dr. Amy Edwards, an infectious disease specialist at UH Rainbow Babies & Children’s Hospital in Cleveland, said it’s clear from the data that Covid-19 is now sending more children to the hospital.

 What’s unclear, she said, is whether that’s because more kids are catching the virus, or the virus is somehow making the kids who do catch it more ill than before, requiring treatment at a hospital.